 If installation of necessary infrastructure or practices is not feasible within 45 days, Ecology may approve additional time when an extension is requested by a Permittee within the initial 45-day period.

 Ecology will review the modified MPPP and may request additional information to clarify, modify, or supplement previously submitted material.
 If Ecology determines the changes to the modified MPPP are substantial, we will notify the Permittee of the need to publish public notice.
 If the permittee requests a time extension for facility improvement, public noticing is required.
+Ecology will also publish a public notice on its website that includes the proposed changes and information submitted by the CAFO owner available for public review and comments, including an opportunity for requesting a hearing.

 To publish a public notice, the Permittee must use the template on the Coverage Modification form.
 The public notice must be published once a week for two (2) weeks with at least seven (7) days between publications in a single newspaper of general circulation in the county where the operation is located.

 The second publication date of the public notice starts a thirty (30)-day public comment period.
 At the end of the thirty (30)-day public comment period, Ecology will consider any comments received on the proposed changes before issuing a decision on the coverage modification.

+Ecology will consider and respond to any comments received on the proposed changes before issuing a decision on the coverage modification and may require the CAFO owner or operator to make further revisions to the MPPP.
+Once the MPPP revisions are incorporated into the permit, Ecology will notify the Permittee and the public of the final decision concerning revisions to the terms and conditions of the permit.

+If Ecology determines the revisions to the MPPP are not substantial, the agency will make the revised MPPP available to the public and include it in the permit record, revise the terms of the MPPP that is incorporated into the permit, and notify the Permittee and the public of any changes to the MPPP that are incorporated into the permit.

 When the Permittee proposes alternatives